spaceFountain/Humbug/README.md

 - buff_health_pots: Boolean, Buffs the health potion back to pre-1.5 mechanics
 - horse_speed: Double, Sets the base movement speed of all mounted horses.
 This is MineCraft's adjustment ratio.
 The default 0.17 is just slower than a minecart.
 - fix_minecart_reenter_bug: Boolean, Fixes the minecart re-enter bug where players in a destroyed minecart could fall through the world
+- strength_multiplier: Integer, multiplier for added damage from strength potion levels.
+- hunger_slowdown: Integer, amount of saturation to give a player when they lose a point of hunger
+- prevent_tree_wraparound: Boolean, prevents structure growth from wrapping around from the top of the world to bedrock causing block overwrite.
+- disable_hopper_out_transfers: Boolean, disables transfers from hoppers to other hoppers or droppers
+- bow_buff: Double, (de)buffs bow damage.
+Set to 1 for default, less than one for debuff, more than one for buff, 0 for no effect and less than 0 for heal.

 Default configuration (biased for CivCraft):
 - debug: false